Getting started with VPS

 Deploying content changes automatically

 I googled a bit for ideas on how to automate website deployment.
 It seems there are at least two interesting solutions.
 Jekyll docs describe how to use bare git repository and post-receive hooks to regenerate website on every push.
 You can also use Github webhooks to notify something like jekyll-hook about changes.
-Both solutions work fine, I went with the second one because who would like to write two git push commands every time when one is sufficient?
+Both solutions work fine, I went with the second one because who would like to write two git push

 Within a couple of minutes I prepared a bit overly complicated shell script to handle deployments.